louisehealey/DailyProduction/README.md

 RETURN
     IF(IsWeekend = 0 && IsHoliday = 0, 1, 0)
 ```
-### Generating a Table that Counts Completed Units
+### 📊 Generating a Table that Counts Completed Units
-Once the data related to completed units is loaded from the ERP and cleaned/ transormed, the following Calculated Columns can be added to the table for analysis
+Loading tables that capture data related to the closure of jobs associated with finished units is a reliable method for tracking production output.
+This process typically involves importing transactional records, applying filters to isolate relevant action types, constraining the data to a specific date range, and removing unnecessary columns to optimize the data model's size and performance.

-#### Calculated Columns:
+Once the data is extracted, loaded, and transformed, the following measures can be created to visualize completed units effectively.
+For refrence, the table that holds this data is named `CLOSED_JOBS`

 #### Measures: